alexhnguyen/MoreMori/README.md

 ## Introduction

-We perform a faceswap from anyone's face to Greg Mori.
-Greg Mori is a professor at SFU.
+We perform a faceswap from anyone's face to [Dr. Greg Mori]((http://www.cs.sfu.ca/~mori/)).
+Dr. Mori is a professor at SFU.

 A variety of previous work exists regarding the use of [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for style transfers.
 CycleGAN has wide-ranging applications, and is not specific to human faces.